-If you formula feed your baby, there are some important basics and guidelines to follow to prepare it correctly and safely.
+If you formula feed your baby, there are some important basics and guidelines to prepare it correctly and safely.
 This article outlines everything you need to know.

 While there are many reasons behind these stats (don’t get me started on how social programs in the U.S. aren’t designed to support new parents), most parents in the United States use formula.

-This means that parents often find themselves staring at the endless options in the formula aisle, stressed and confused, with no direction about how to formula feed safely and successfully.
+This means that parents often stare at the endless options in the formula aisle, stressed and confused, with little to no direction to formula feed safely and successfully.

 Five formula feeding basics for new parents